An Efficient Algorithm for Generating Minimal Unique-Cause MC/DC Test cases for Singular Boolean Expressions: Experimental Evaluation

-\section{Discussion}
+\subsection{Discussion}

 The results have three main implications: optimality and correctness, efficiency in computational complexity, and deterministic reliability.
-Robin's Rule avoids the exponential cost of truth-table or exhaustive search methods by directly constructing the minimal set.
+Robin's Rule avoids the exponential cost of truth-table or exhaustive search methods by directly constructing the minimal set, and runs in O($N^2$) time by directly constructing and filling the $(N+1)$×$N$ test table.
 Its deterministic nature is a key advantage for tool qualification where predictability and reproducibility are paramount.
 The primary threat to validity is the study's focus on SBEs.
 While SBEs are highly prevalent~\cite{Chilenski2001}, extending this work to Non-SBEs is necessary.
 Another limitation is the comparison against a single commercial tool.
-VectorCAST was chosen as a certified oracle to primarily validate correctness, and a broader comparative study against other tools remains an area for future work.
+VectorCAST was chosen as our coverage oracle to validate correctness, and a broader comparative study against other tools remains an area for future work.